starcoinorg/starcoin-cookbook/docs/02-getting-started/01-install/README.md

 This article guides you on how to install starcoin.

-1. Download the binary for your operating system from github's [releases](https://github.com/starcoinorg/starcoin/releases) page.
+1. Download the binary for your operating system from Github's [releases](https://github.com/starcoinorg/starcoin/releases) page.
 Starcoin supports Windows/Mac/Linux, unzip the binary and put it into the system bin path.
 2. Or [build from source](./build).
 3. Or [install by docker](./install-by-docker).